“I ended up face to face with a conflict between my sexual identity and the Diagnostic and Statistical Manual of Mental Disorders”

 In 1980, I made a slide tape presentation called “Closets are Health Hazards: Gay and Lesbian Physicians Come Out ” that could be used in schools all over the country, by anyone wanting to educate about homophobia.
 Through the distribution of this slideshow, the efficacy of educating about homophobia without having to travel to each school, stayed with me until I began to make videos.
 The magic of connecting an audience with LGBTQ people, even in slides or on film serve two purposes: one, to give courage and community to closeted individuals and two, to eliminate stereotypes harbored by straight people.
 My first video itself was filmed at the fifth lesbian physician conference in 1989 with my friend Joan Byron, who had helped make closets.

-AA: I’m seeing some ways that you are similar to each other and, and probably connect so well.
+AA: I’m seeing some ways that you are similar to each other and probably connect so well.
 When Nanette talked about how if someone says you can’t do something, it makes her want to do it even more.
-And I’m seeing that, and I’m just reflecting that some might have retreated in that circumstance at Baylor in Texas, and then having that horrible, horrible homophobic threat really.
-I mean, that’s, that’s just violent and awful.
-I might be really scared to come out of the closet and to be vocal, and I just so admire your courage.
+And I’m seeing that, and I’m just reflecting that some might have retreated in that circumstance at Baylor in Texas, and then having that horrible, horrible homophobic threat.
+I mean, that’s just violent and awful.
+I might be really scared to come out of the closet and to be vocal, and I so admire your courage.

 Did you have any doubts about that or were you just galvanized?

 DM: I was just galvanized.
 I was really pissed off actually.
 Yeah.
 I was just angry and I had to do something about it.

 AA: That’s amazing.
 Did you go to Harvard after that?
 Remind me what the progression was?